cloudify-cosmo/wagon/README.rst

         ]
     }

-The metadata file is used by our plugin installer to identify which plugin to install under certain conditions.
-PROVIDE MORE INFORMATION HERE ABOUT THE PLUGIN INSTALLER (AS A LINK, PROBABLY!)
+-  The wheels to be installed reside in the tar.gz file under 'wheels/\*.whl'.

--  The wheels to be installed as a part of the plugin reside in the tar.gz file under 'wheels/\*.whl'.
+-  The Metadata file resides in the tar.gz file under 'module.json'.
--  The Metadata file resides in the tar.gz file under 'plugin.json'
+-  The installer uses the metadata file to check that the platform fits the machine the module is being installed on.

-Package naming convention and Platform
+Archive naming convention and Platform
 --------------------------------------

 The tar.gz archive is named according to the Wheel naming convention